-My family, a loveable but universally tone-deaf group of individuals, has a peculiar tradition of singing the Sound of Music at outrageous volumes while washing dishes.
-I can’t image why Ben is so relieved when I make one-pan recipes like this Italian Sausage Skillet.
+My family, a lovable but universally tone-deaf group of individuals, has a peculiar tradition of singing the Sound of Music at outrageous volumes while washing dishes.
+I can’t image why Ben is so relieved when I make one-pan recipes like this Italian Sausage Skillet with Vegetables.

 This recipe and post are brought to you by Pick ‘N Save.

 I’m not sure which aunt broke into “My Favorite Things” first, but it sparked a solid hour of uninterrupted show tunes, sung in a shameless, operatic manner while washing my Grammy’s impressively large collection of non-dishwasher safe tableware.
 Not one of us can carry a tune, and we all know every verse.